Yehud, Israel: History

 In 1932, during the British Mandate, Yehud was renamed to Al-'Abbasiyya, supposedly because its Arab inhabitants did not want its name to be connected to the Jewish people.
 The new name memorialized a sheikh named al-ʽAbbas who was buried in the town, while also alluding to the Abbasid Caliphate.

-Parts of Yehud are located on the land of the Palestinian village of al-ʽAbbasiyya, which became depopulated during the 1948 Arab–Israeli War.
+Parts of Yehud are located on the land of the Palestinian village of al-ʽAbbasiyya, which was depopulated during the 1948 Arab–Israeli War.